mighdoll/wgsl-linker/packages/mini-parse/Parsing-README.md

 ## Parsing
 Typically you can write a parser by mixing combinator functions from the library.

-Here's a parser that parses potentially nested block comments:
+For example, here's a parser for nested block comments:
 ```
 export const blockComment: Parser<void> = seq(
   "/*",